roqz/backgammon-tavli/README.md

 ## Open Features

-- implementation of backgammon variations Tavli, Plakkato, Portes
+- implementation of backgammon variations Plakato, Portes

 - UI to select players and start games